KnipTang/FlappyBird-Genetic_Algorithm/README.md

 ![App Screenshot](https://github.com/Howest-DAE-GD/gpp-researchtopic-KnipTang/blob/main/Mutation.PNG)

 ## Result
+If the fitness score of all the birds of the first generation is lower than a certain threshold meaning that all the birds directly flew against the ceiling or ground a new generation will spawn with random weight matrices instead of creating offspring from "the best" of the failed birds.
+A desired result would also be found after a certain amount of time without doing this, but doing so would take more time.

 After multiple generations of the genetic algorithm, the algorithm was able to produce birds that demonstrated improved performance every new generation.
 At an average of only 4 generations, the system can create a bird that plays the game flawlessly.
 The process of natural selection, crossover, and mutation contributed to the generation of birds with increasingly optimized neural network weights.

 ## Future